rnoeliab/WRF-GHG-Prepy/README.md

 ![all text](https://github.com/rnoeliab/Inputs-WRF-VPRM/blob/main/flowchart_vprm.png)

 To run the WRF-VPRM model is necessary to have some data ready.
 Therefore, a technique was created to prepare all CO2 and CH4 emissions from different sources (see figure above).
-The model needs external data (Biogenic, Anthropogenic and Fires Emissions), input and boundary conditions data (point four).
+The model needs external data (Biogenic, Anthropogenic and Fires Emissions), input and boundary conditions data (background data).

+### Preparing external data !!!
 Therefore, a pre-processing tô obtain the input fields tô run WRF-VPRM v4.2.1 model is executed here.

 First, clone this repository in a linux/windows terminal: